Written by Susan Lane SLCM Keeper of ColourMine

 Had I been with you

-Unfortunately, you I cannot see
+You, I cannot

-No play, no games, no tears for me
+No play, no games,

-I miss you now and hope you miss me
+I miss you now

 But, for you alone,